AndrewOwenMartin/AndrewOwenMartin.github.io/docs/representations.md

 # The problem with representations

+All models are wrong, some are useful.
+This isn't news, but it is of profound importance when changing contexts.

 The problem with representations is that they must be selective in what they represent.
 <span id="arg-no-full-representations">A representation which represents all aspects of an item will contain irrelevant detail and probably cost a lot to maintain.